fission/fission.io/content/en/blog/why-choose-fission.md

 {{< figure src="https://d33wubrfki0l68.cloudfront.net/964dac0d5d27fec1d6b6d1a723842f4d14c1ead3/78fef/images/fission-illustration.svg" alt="Fission Serverless Framework" height="500" width="500">}} Fission is built on Kubernetes

 When you use an AWS lambda serverless function, it is tightly coupled with the entire AWS ecosystem.
-Hence if you want to move such a serverless function to another cloud provider like Azure or GCP, it isn’t going to be easy as you would have to create and configure a lot of things from scratch in the new environment.
+Hence, if you want to move such a serverless function to another cloud provider like Azure or GCP, it isn’t going to be easy as you would have to create and configure a lot of things from scratch in the new environment.

 On the other hand, **Fission is built on top of Kubernetes** and hence migrating applications across different clouds is much easier.
 Disaster recovery also is relatively easier to set up and deploy in Fission due to [Fission spec files](/docs/usage/spec/).